 Conclusion:

-I have over 4K users that use 1920×1080 screen resolutions accordingly to Google Analytics that are a huge user base.- Bots can inflate my data.
+I have 180 users that use 1920×1080 screen resolutions according to Google Analytics.

 - Some people preferred disabling JS entirely.